You’ve asked us – “Can I email my student their grades?”

 Autistic students may have:

-In addition, ASD students may have other associated difficulties that can include sensory impairment, gastrointestinal problems, sleep disturbances, anxiety disorders, learning disabilities, ADHD and more.
+In addition, autistic students can have associated conditions that can include sensory processing differences, gastrointestinal difficulties, sleep disturbances, anxiety disorders, learning disabilities, ADHD, and more.

 It’s important to keep in mind that these differences have a neurological, and not a behavioral or psychological basis.
-A typical autistic college student is in class because they want to be there, and they are working very hard to pay attention, complete their work and understand and execute what is expected of them.
+A typical autistic college student is in class because they want to be there, and they are working very hard to pay attention, complete their work, and understand and execute what is expected of them.
 If you experience difficulty with a student, the best course of action is to be direct and kind, and always assume that the student has the best intentions.
-The Disability Resource Center and the Autism Spectrum Navigators program can offer assistance with communication or other difficulties that may arise.
+The Autism Spectrum Navigators program can offer assistance with communication or other difficulties that may arise.